Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 ```

 ### More on the Snowpark API
 In this step we're starting to really use the Snowpark DataFrame API for data transformations.
 The Snowpark API provides the same functionality as the [Spark SQL API](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/index.html).
 To begin with you need to create a Snowpark session object.
-Like PySpark this is accomplished with the `Session.builder.configs().create()` methods.
-When running locally, we use the `utils.snowpark_utils.get_snowpark_session()` helper function.
-But when deployed to Snowflake, the session object is provisioned for you.
+Like PySpark, this is accomplished with the `Session.builder.configs().create()` methods.
+When running locally, we use the `utils.snowpark_utils.get_snowpark_session()` helper function to create the session object for us.
+But when deployed to Snowflake, the session object is provisioned for you automatically by Snowflake.
 And when building a Snowpark Python sproc the contract is that the first argument to the entry point (or handler) function is a Snowpark session.

 The first thing you'll notice in the `steps/06_orders_update_sp/app.py` script is that we have some functions which use SQL to create objects in Snowflake and to check object status.
 To issue a SQL statement to Snowflake with the Snowpark API you use the `session.sql()` function, like you'd expect.
 Here's one example: